DE-CIX/pbgp-parser/README.md

     cat /path/to/file.pcap | pbgpp.py -p FILE -o output.txt -

-There are some remarks for the usage of *Apache Kafka* as output pipe.
+There are some remarks for the usage of *Apache Kafka* as output target.
 First of all use the `-p KAFKA` argument to set the output pipe.
-In addition to that you must specify the target Apache Kafka server and topic.
-Port 9092 is default and does not need to be specified.
+In addition, you must specify the target Apache Kafka server and topic.
+Port 9092 is the default and does not need to be specified.

     cat /path/to/file.pcap | pbgpp.py -p KAFKA --kafka-server 127.0.0.1 --kafka-topic pbgpp -f JSON -

 Using `-f JSON` or `-f LINE` is highly recommended.
 The output will be encoded in UTF-8 and sent to your specified target server.

 ## Logging
 pbgpp is producing logging output while parsing your PCAP input.
-You have several options to handle those logging output.
-To disable the whole logging output use the `--quiet` argument which is done by default.
+The default option is `--quite` and needn't to be specified; it disables the whole logging output.
 Parsing output, which is piped to stdout, is **not** affected by this argument.
 By using the `--verbose` argument you switch to more verbosive output.
-Obviously it can not be used in combination with the `--quiet` argument.
+Obviously, it can not be used in combination with the `--quiet` argument.
 By default pbgpp logs at log level INFO.
 To separate the log output from the parser output you are able to use stream redirection in \*nix operating systems.

     # This command will pipe parsing output to stdout and log output at DEBUG level to stderr
     cat /path/to/file.pcap | pbgpp.py -p STDOUT --verbose 2> /path/to/output.log

-If you are not using stream redirection in combination with verbosive or normal logging level you won't be able to separate parsing output from logging output.
+*Note*, if you are not using stream redirection in combination with verbosive or normal logging level you won't be able to separate parsing output from logging output.

 ## Limitations
-Currently the parser is not able to perform a reassembly on fragmented TCP packets.
-This could lead into parsing errors and application warnings when you are trying to parse large BGP packets with several messages.
+Currently, the parser doesn't perform a reassembly on fragmented TCP packets.
+This may leads into parsing errors and application warnings when you are trying to parse large BGP packets with several messages.

 ## Contributions
 Feel free to contribute your own extensions, enhancements, or even fixes.
-Check out the issues page in GitHub for further information.
+Check out the issues page on GitHub for further information.

 If you have any other kind of inquiries feel free to contact our research and development team: rnd <>at<> de-cix <>dot<> net